 And this re-rooting of OUR identities continues to be the primary work of the church today.
 May it be so.

-Note: Historical background information is primarily from Bruce Malina and Richard Rohrbaugh, Social Science Commentary on the Synoptic Gospels, (see link below), pages 235-238; and the writings of Amy-Jill Levine, et. al. See link below.
+Note: Historical background information in this post is drawn primarily from Bruce Malina and Richard Rohrbaugh, Social-Science Commentary on the Synoptic Gospels, pages 235-238; and the writings of Amy-Jill Levine, et. al. See link below.

 Luke 3:15-17, 21-22 (NRSV)

 15 As the people were filled with expectation, and all were questioning in their hearts concerning John, whether he might be the Messiah, 16 John answered all of them by saying, "I baptize you with water; but one who is more powerful than I is coming; I am not worthy to untie the thong of his sandals.
 He will baptize you with the Holy Spirit and fire.
 17 His winnowing fork is in his hand, to clear his threshing floor and to gather the wheat into his granary; but the chaff he will burn with unquenchable fire."

 21 Now when all the people were baptized, and when Jesus also had been baptized and was praying, the heaven was opened, 22 and the Holy Spirit descended upon him in bodily form like a dove.
 And a voice came from heaven, "You are my Son, the Beloved; with you I am well pleased."